 - Blatant Lies: "That must have happened when the dough fell in the tool chest."

 - By Wall That Is Holey: The Trope Maker.
-As Buster is standing in front of a building, the whole front facade of the building falls down on Buster—but fortunately the open window nearly fits over the spot where Buster is standing.
+As Buster is standing in front of a building, the whole front facade of the building falls down on Buster—but fortunately the open window neatly fits over the spot where Buster is standing.

 - The Dandy: Bill Jr., who arrives at his father's steamboat in a beret, an ornate suit, and a ridiculous pencil mustache.
 His rough, tough father is horrified.